-CAICE is addressing environmental challenges involving real-world complexity at the molecular level.
-We use state-of-the art experimental and theoretical techniques and approaches.
-Our studies focus on developing and applying the next generation of theoretical and experimental tools for learning about and predicting complex chemical processes on environmental particles at different length and time scales.
-We are interested in developing a molecular framework for understanding the global impacts and role of particles in the environment.
-This molecular framework requires detailed knowledge about the fundamental chemistry of these complex systems, and so CAICE team members come from a variety of specialties within the field of chemistry, as well as from other environmental disciplines.
+CAICE has brought the real-world complexity of the ocean-atmosphere-microbe system to the laboratory.
+CAICE takes an interdisciplinary approach to perform studies focusing developing the next generation of theoretical and experimental tools needed to predict complex chemical processes at environmental interfaces over a broad range of spatial and temporal scales.
+We are interested in developing a framework for understanding the impacts and role of aerosol particles in the environment.
+This requires detailed knowledge about the fundamental chemistry of these complex systems and processes at interfaces.
+CAICE team members come from a variety of specialties within the field of chemistry, as well as from other environmental and engineering disciplines.

-A current challenge to policymakers is to understand how much pollution sources generated by humans are adversely impacting our planet.
-CAICE is uniquely poised to address this issue by using our state-of-the-art ocean-atmosphere facility to perform detailed reaction studies of chemical species produced by natural, human, and mixtures.
-These studies which will begin to address reactions in an increasingly complex array of species that will closely simulate atmospheric mixtures.
-Such studies will utilize an enclosed chamber over the ocean to study futuristic scenarios such as how increased pollutants including ozone and CO2 will impact the ocean-atmosphere system.
+A current challenge in trying to protect our planet involves understanding how much different pollution sources generated by humans are adversely impacting our atmosphere.
+CAICE is uniquely poised to address this issue by using our state-of-the-art ocean-atmosphere facility to perform detailed reaction studies of chemical species produced both naturally and by humans.
+These studies will allow us to directly measure reactions in an increasingly complex array of species that will be chosen to simulate atmospheric mixtures.
+Such studies will utilize an enclosed chamber over the ocean to study futuristic scenarios such as how increased pollutants including ozone and CO2 will impact the coupled ocean-atmosphere system.

-A major goal of CAICE is to train the next generation of scientists to tackle chemically complex global environmental problems while effectively communicating their science to the public.
-We aim to inform and educate everyone from students to visitors to the general public about our environmental and climate issues.
-The CAICE educational experience for team members includes being exposed to a broad range of disciplines, from fundamental chemistry to oceanography to marine biology to climate science and more.
+A major goal of CAICE is to educate the next generation of scientists with the broad skill set required for tackling complex environmental problems while learning to communicate their science to the public.
+We aim to inform and educate everyone from students to the general public about key developments in environmental and climate issues.
+The CAICE educational experience for team members includes being exposed to a broad range of disciplines, including fundamental chemistry, oceanography, marine biology, climate science, and engineering.
 If you are interested in becoming a member of the CAICE team as an undergraduate, graduate student, or postdoctoral fellow, please contact us and include a current CV as well as a statement of interest.